Quokka - The Happiest Animal on Earth

 - They are found mainly on Rottnest Island, off the coast of Western Australia.

-- And are mostly extinct elsewhere.
+- And they are mostly extinct elsewhere.

 - Quokkas prefer moist conditions with dense scrubland.